PhilippPro/PhilippPro.github.io/about.md

 permalink: /about/
 ---

-After doing an amazing bike trip from Germany to Croatia, I am searching for new job opportunities, ideally in the surroundings of Munich or as a freelancer.
+After doing an amazing bike trip from Germany to Croatia, I am searching for new job opportunities in the surroundings of Munich or as a freelancer.
 Feel free to [contact me](mailto:philipp_probst@gmx.de).

 [My Publications](https://scholar.google.de/citations?user=sQ-zbvkAAAAJ&hl=de)